ashleybaxter/iamashley/_posts/2017-03-14-what-does-validation-look-like.markdown

 <li><strong>Making money.</strong> With Jack has been making money from day one, although it still isn't enough to support me.
 Every week we're putting new customers on cover and inching towards a sustainable business.</li>
 </ul>

-But maybe I wouldn't think Jack has been validated if I had 3 kids to feed.
+But maybe I wouldn't think With Jack has been validated if I had 3 kids to feed.

-Maybe I wouldn't think Jack has been validated if I'd left a job with a £60K salary.
+Maybe I wouldn't think With Jack has been validated if I'd left a job with a £60K salary.

-I'm fortunate that I'm building Jack with a financial cushion from other projects.
+I'm fortunate that I'm building With Jack with a financial cushion from other projects.
 This is why it's impossible to have a blanket response to, <em>"What does validation look like?"</em>.
 Everybody's circumstances / goals are different, therefore validation looks different to everyone.

 <h3>Playing The Long Game</h3>